Paul McGowan (footballer): Loan to Dunfermline Athletic

 On 21 February 2023, McGowan reunited with former teammate and manager James McPake after joining Scottish League One club Dunfermline Athletic on loan until the end of the season.
 On 25 February, McGowan made his debut for the Pars as a substitute in an away league win against Queen of the South.
+He would win the Scottish League One with Dunfermline on 15 April 2023, in a 5–0 home win against Queen of the South.
+McGowan would score his first goal for the Pars in their final game of the season on 6 May in an away win against Alloa Athletic.